Top 10 Edible Flowering Plants for Home Cooks to Grow

 Plant allium flowers in fall for pretty spring blooms.

 (Rosa species, Zones 4 to 10)

 Depending on type, rose petals might taste like strawberries, green apples, mint or an exotic spice.
-Before mixing them in salads, jellies, butters or sugars, remove the bitter white tip at the base of each petal.
+Before mixing roses into salads, jellies, butters or sugars, remove the bitter white tip at the base of each petal.
 To enjoy a season-long rose harvest, choose continuous-blooming varieties.